Skip to main content

 Legal Limit for Alcohol in Colorado

-The legal alcohol limit for driving in Colorado is a BAC (blood alcohol concentration) of 0.08% or higher.
-It is illegal to operate a vehicle with this BAC level, regardless of how sober you may feel.
-For commercial drivers, the limit is stricter at 0.04%, and underage drivers face penalties at just 0.02%.
+Driving with a BAC of 0.08% or higher is illegal.
+Colorado prosecutors can file DUI per se charges regardless of impairment or safe driving.
+Field sobriety tests, like the walk-and-turn test, may support the case.
 It’s crucial to know that even with a BAC below 0.08%, you could still face DWAI (Driving While Ability Impaired) charges if your driving is affected.
 Stay informed and drive responsibly to avoid severe legal consequences.

 This limit is strictly enforced to ensure the safety of all road users.
 However, Colorado laws are unique because you can be charged with a DUI even if your BAC is below 0.08%.